AgentSmithers/x64DbgMCPServer/README.md

 ## Getting Started
 Clone or fork the project: git clone https://github.com/AgentSmithers/x64DbgMCPServer

-Download [DLlExport.bat](https://github.com/3F/DllExport/releases/download/1.8/DllExport.bat) and place it in the root folder of the project.
+Download [DLlExport.bat](https://github.com/3F/DllExport/releases/download/1.8/DllExport.bat) and place it in the root folder of the project (Where the solutions[.sln] file is located).
 Then, run the `DllExport.bat`.

 In the DllExport GUI,
 1. Check the `Installed` checkbox.